luclaurent/optiGTest/README.md

 License ![GNU GPLv3](http://www.gnu.org/graphics/gplv3-88x31.png)
 ----

-    optiTest - set of testing functions    A toolbox to easy manipulate functions.
+    optiGTest - set of testing functions    A toolbox to easy manipulate functions.
     Copyright (C) 2017  Luc LAURENT <luc.laurent@lecnam.net>

     This program is free software: you can redistribute it and/or modify